schollz/pywebsitechanges/README.md

 This will automatically download puppeteer, which is used to gather the screenshot.
 It will also download a HOSTS file to block ads so that the website can be shown reproducibly.

-To be alerted you will need to set `to` (the email to alert), `smtpemail` (the email sign-in for the SMTP), and `smtppass` (the password for the SMTP).
-You can easily setup a Gmail account to be used as an SMTP provider.

-Every alert will send you an image of the latest image.
+Every alert will send you an image of the latest image, in low quality JPEG format in order to save on bandwidth.

 ## License